codeabovelab/haven-platform/doc/installation.md

 -v /home/user/data/haven:/data/

 ```

-The Haven container can be started only with etcd's URL as its environment variable.
-It can have other optional parameters passed in as environment variables to enable other features.

 **At this point you should be able to login to the UI via http://<MASTER_IP>:8761/.**  The default admin credential is
 admin/password.

 **Step 3 (adding nodes):**

 You have two way to add nodes: use agent which is docker container or use themore complex but agent-less configuration.

 _Simply way._ Run agent: